INTERVIEW BY MARKO SYRJÄLÄ AND SAMI RUOKANGAS

-STEVE: Yeah, I think that’s the thing, I think live as well.
-I think it’s the throwback from all the reality music that we get thrown out a little over the X factor and stuff.
-I think people want to go see a proper band playing instruments with attitude and actually playing live.
+STEVE: Yeah, I think that’s the thing; I think live music as well.
+I think it’s the throwback from all the real music that we get thrown out a little over the X factor and stuff.
+I think people want to see a proper band playing instruments with attitude and actually playing live.
 It’s going back in time.
 You know what I mean.

 STEVE: Exactly, yeah.
-I think that the live thing is that it’s the future, you know and also it’s like Foreigner and us, we’re now getting played on national radio over here which is also unheard of.
+The live thing is that it’s the future, you know, and it’s like Foreigner and us, we’re now getting played on national radio over here, which is also unheard of.
 So it’s a very healthy time for us to have come back actually, so—it wasn’t planned.

 How about the record sales nowadays?
-I know it’s not a big deal but when I was actually looking through record stores over here in London and there was just one single shop where I found FM albums.
+I know it’s not a big deal, but when I was actually looking through record stores over here in London, and there was just one single shop where I found FM albums.
 How can you buy records when you can’t find those from anywhere?
-Simply, there’s not too many record stores left here in U.K?
+Simply, there are not too many record stores left here in the U.K?

 PETE: I think most people now buy them off of the internet.
-Amazon and stuff, I mean we’ve got our main chain of record stores HMV and they’re in serious trouble.
-The fact is that retail sales on records is struggling big time.
-When you’ve got massive chains going under and closing down people just don’t—I mean I still love that thing of having a CD with the cover and all the notes, I still get my kicks out of actually physically holding something.
+Amazon and stuff, I mean, we’ve got our main chain of record stores HMV, and they’re in serious trouble.
+The fact is that retail sales on records are struggling big time.
+When you’ve got massive chains going under and closing down, people just don’t—I mean, I still love that thing of having a CD with the cover and all the notes, I still get my kicks out of actually physically holding something.
 Downloading is not the same thing for me because it just doesn’t have the same appeal.

-STEVE: I think you just have to look at it in a different way now you know to how we used to.
-I mean there’s always been piracy, I mean I used to record things on a cassette you know.
-But in terms of sales we’re probably doing quite well.
-Twenty years ago it probably would have been five, six times what we’re doing now but it’s still okay.
+STEVE: I think you just have to look at it differently now you know how we used to.
+I mean, there’s always been piracy.
+I mean, I used to record things on a cassette, you know.
+But in terms of sales, we’re probably doing quite well.
+Twenty years ago, it probably would have been five, six times what we’re doing now, but it’s still okay.

 THE WILDLIFE AND AMERICAN INFLUENCES

-We’re now going back in time a little bit to the period when you two first had a band together called Wildlife.
-Back in the day, Wildlife was quite a different band here in U.K, I mean, most bands in here were playing NWOBHM or punk but you definitely did choose a different path when you decided to play melodic AOR instead?
+We’re now going back to the time when you two had a band together called Wildlife.
+Back in the day, Wildlife was quite a different band here in the U.K. I mean, most bands in here were playing NWOBHM or punk, but you definitely did choose a different path when you decided to play melodic AOR instead?

-STEVE: Yeah, I mean we would at that time listen to a lot of American music and I think at that time we had really and truly the songs I’ve always been keen to being very commercial so it was just the way we write songs and I think it’s got to have the big chorus, it’s got to have the big harmonies, it’s got to be laid in a certain way and structured and that’s just how we write songs.
-And we still do, you know I and he were writing the other day and basically we’re sitting there with acoustic guitars, it’s a bit like it could be a Beatles song, it could be a rock song, it could be anybody could do FM songs in their own way.
+STEVE: Yeah, I mean we would at that time listen to a lot of American music, and I think at that time we had really and truly the songs I’ve always been keen to being very commercial, so it was just the way we write songs, and I think it’s got to have the big chorus, it’s got to have the big harmonies, it’s got to be laid in a certain way and structured and that’s just how we write songs.
+And we still do, you know I and him, we were writing the other day, and basically, we’re sitting there with acoustic guitars, it’s a bit like it could be a Beatles song, it could be a rock song, it could be anybody could do FM songs in their own way.
 They’re not necessarily keyed up to be heavy rock songs; they’re just songs with good hooks.
-That’s what we’ve always written so music just comes out the way we write it.
+That’s what we’ve always written, so the music just comes out the way we write it.
 There’s no preconceived plan or anything you know.

 At that time, was it hard to be “a different” band in here?

-Something like that “laughs”… Now as I say that was it at the time, you had bands like Foreigner and Journey were massive and Bon Jovi were then coming up when we did the tour with them is when they broke and it was an up and coming kind of music from American then.
-But we were the only kind of British band that were doing it.
-So you know that’s how it came about really.
+Something like that “laughs”… Now as I say that was it at the time, you had bands like Foreigner and Journey were massive, and Bon Jovi were then coming up when we did the tour with them is when they broke, and it was an up and coming kind of music from American then.
+But we were the only kind of British band that was doing it.
+So you know that’s how it came about, really.

 STEVE: No, we just had two guitars, bass and drums.
-Did a showcase and got the deal, went on tour with Meat Loaf before we’d ever done any recording “laughs”
+I did a showcase and got the deal, went on tour with Meat Loaf before we’d ever done any recording “laughs.”

 Well, whatever did happen for Wildlife at the end?

-STEVE: You mean why did I decide to quit Wildlife?
-Well what happened we were signed to Swansong, Led Zeppelin’s line, we were managed by Peter Grant, Led Zeppelin’s manager, signed to Atlantic through Swansong which obviously was Zeppelin’s label, and the label we were in the middle of writing the second album and went down to the record company one day and there was a truck there clearing everything out of the offices and that was the end of Swansong so the record label folded.
-So we talked about it at the time, Pete and you’d already got that sort of a lineup of FM going and that sort of thing, I wasn’t in it or my brother, and so we just sort of talked to Pete because we kept in touch over the years and Pete said do you and Chris want to come down and have a go of this as Merv is involved.
-We made a plan, we went down, we had four songs and we said we’ll demo four songs and see how it goes.
-If we get there in the rest then we’ll go back to Wildlife or whatever we’re going to do and we’ll just call it a day if we don’t get a deal.
+STEVE: You mean, why did I decide to quit Wildlife?
+Well, what happened we were signed to Swansong, Led Zeppelin’s line, we were managed by Peter Grant, Led Zeppelin’s manager signed to Atlantic through Swansong, which obviously was Zeppelin’s label, and the label we were in the middle of writing the second album and went down to the record company one day.
+There was a truck there clearing everything out of the offices, and that was the end of Swansong, so the record label folded.
+So we talked about it at the time, you and Pete’d already got that sort of a lineup of FM going and that sort of thing, I wasn’t in it or my brother, and so we just sort of talked to Pete because we kept in touch over the years.
+Pete said, do you and Chris want to come down and join us if Merv is involved.
+We made a plan, we went down, we had four songs, and we said we’ll demo four songs and see how it goes.
+If we get there in the rest, then we’ll go back to Wildlife or whatever we’re going to do, and we’ll just call it a day if we don’t get a deal.
 And we did four songs and got offered a couple of deals.

-STEVE: No, I didn’t know about that and to be honest with you Swansong was a very strange record company.
-It was kind of being managed by Peter, everything was always top secret.
-Led Zeppelin was always like [whisper], you know you go to the offices and it was I mean there was this box of like tapes that they never listened to.
-I used to sit there while I was waiting for my meetings with the management and I’d just pick tapes up.
-One day I picked this tape up and I said to the secretary, I said have you ever listened to this and she said no, no, no, we don’t listen to them, we get millions of them.
-I said it’s a band called the Knack and the song’s called “My Sharona” and they said well that song has been number one in America.
+STEVE: No, I didn’t know about that, and to be honest with you, Swansong was a very strange record company.
+It was kind of being managed by Peter, and everything was always top secret.
+Led Zeppelin was always like [whisper], you know you go to the offices, and there was this box of like tapes that they never listened to.
+I used to sit there when I was waiting for my meetings with the management, and I’d just pick tapes up.
+One day I picked this tape up, and I said to the secretary, have you ever listened to this, and she said, no, no, no, we don’t listen to them; we get millions of them.
+I said it’s a band called the Knack and the song’s called “My Sharona,” They said well, that song had been number one in America.
 I said yeah.
 I never listened to them.
-There’s a million pounds sitting in the cassette box.
+A million pounds are sitting in the cassette box.

 THE STORY BEHIND THE BAND NAME